digitalinnovationone/dio-lab-open-source/community/felipebarbosa044.md

 ## About me

 * Focused on **Backend** development, mainly with Python.
-* Also comfortable working with JavaScript, Node.js, HTML, CSS, and SQL.
+* Also comfortable working with JavaScript, Node.js, HTML, CSS, and SQL
 * Technician in **Systems Development** and **Digital Game Programming**.

 ---